anishgoyal1108/Camel-Up/README.md

 5) Identify the camel with the highest EV and generate a recommendation for which camel to bet on (or if rolling is preferable to begin with).

 ## Conclusion
 Feel free to explore the code and enjoy the thrill of Camel Up in Python with your friends!
-Thank you to Jane Street Capital Group for giving us the opportunity to make this project.
+Thank you to Jane Street Group, LLC. for giving us the opportunity to make this project!